hbctraining/Training-modules/Tidyverse_ggplot2/lessons/ggplot2.md

 When we are working with large sets of numbers it can be useful to display that information graphically to gain more insight.
 Visualization deserves an entire course of its own (there is that much to know!).
 In this lesson we will be plotting with the popular package [`ggplot2`](http://docs.ggplot2.org/).

 More recently, R users have moved away from base graphic options towards `ggplot2` since it offers a lot more functionality as compared to the base R plotting functions.
 The `ggplot2` syntax takes some getting used to, but once you get it, you will find it's extremely powerful and flexible.
-We will start with drawing a simple x-y scatterplot of `gene_ratio` versus `GO_term` from the `bp_oe` tibble. `ggplot2` expects that the information being plotted is contained in a data frame or tibble (data frame-like).
+We will start with drawing a simple X-Y scatterplot of `gene_ratio` versus `GO_term` from the `bp_oe` tibble. `ggplot2` expects that the information being plotted is contained in a data frame or tibble (data frame-like).

 We would typically start by loading the `ggplot2` library, but it is a part of the `tidyverse` suite, so it was loaded in the last lesson.

-**ggplot2 syntax:** To **initialize the basic graph structure** with this package we have to use the `ggplot()`, then we add "layers" to it using the `+` operator.
+**ggplot2 syntax:** To **initialize the basic graph structure** with this package we have to use the `ggplot()` function, then we add "layers" to it using the `+` operator.
 The idea is that you create a basic plot first, then additional functions are added on to build the final plot.

 Let's start by first subsetting the `bp_oe` dataframe to only contain the top 30 most significant GO terms: